Daniel-KM/Omeka-S-module-UniversalViewer/README.md

 * Javascript library "UniversalViewer"

 Since version 2.2.1, the distribution release of the javascript library [UniversalViewer] is included in the folder `asset/vendor/uv/`.
+Since version 3.5.6, the library is included only in the [full releases].

 If you want a more recent release, clone the last [distribution] in the same directory. "nodejs", other packages and any other files are not needed, because